 “What I got out of the conversation,” said Der, “is she doesn’t want the United States to dictate what that dialogue should be between Taiwan and China.”

-Chan, for her part, said in a statement that “the U.S. should be an agent for peace and
+Chan, for her part, said in a statement that “the U.S. should be an agent for peace and stability, and that will be her guiding principle on foreign policy.”

 Political minefield

-In a way, China-related issues are, for Chan, similar to what Gaza has been for fellow candidate Sen. Scott Wiener — a political minefield in which the candidate must balance the expectations of core supporters while ensuring their positions withstand broader, even national and international scrutiny.
+In a way, China-related issues are, for Chan, similar to what Gaza has been for fellow candidate Sen. Scott Wiener: A political minefield in which the candidate must balance the expectations of core supporters while ensuring their positions withstand broader, even national and international scrutiny.

-After receiving significant pushback for declining to answer a question about whether or not Israel is committing genocide in Gaza, Wiener — who is Jewish and has been a supporter of Israel but a critic of its present leadership — within days shifted to saying, yes, he did think Israel was committing genocide.
+After receiving significant pushback for declining to answer a question about whether or not Israel is committing genocide in Gaza, Wiener — who is Jewish and has been a supporter of Israel, but a critic of its present leadership — within days shifted to saying, yes, he did think Israel was committing genocide.

-That is important to Der, Sing, and Tang, who all endorsed Chan in her two successful supervisorial campaigns and will do so again now.
+That is important to Der, Sing and Tang, who all endorsed Chan in her two successful supervisorial campaigns and will do so again now.

 Tang said that, even if Chan did not explicitly say so, her years in Hong Kong, Taiwan and San Francisco’s Chinese community give her “a sense of where the community comes from.”